chanodya19/major_project/README.md

 The final research goal was to identify the differentially expressed genes within the salicylic acid hormone pathway and different pathways regulated by salicylic acid.

 # Differential Expression Analysis.

+The file below highlights all the codes I used to do my analysis on the final article submission.
+The discussion and final analysis is discussed in the a1881267_majorproject article.

 ---
 title: "DEanalysis_a1881267"
 author: "Chano Ranwala"